 We are trying to document our software project requirements and test cases in the project wiki.
 The simple reason is to allow multiple people to create and fix the items as we go along.
 To help, I have built some templates that can be used to make sure that we capture the data in a consistent format.
 We then just create issues to test the cases referencing the wiki pages.
 Works slick.

 Since I have the formats, the only way I see that I can copy it to a new page is to cut and paste it into the new page.
 I would be simpler if I had an "include", "copy from" or some similar function.

 I am aware that has changes occur to the format the old pages will not reflect the changes, but then neither do the paper versions I am doing currently.

-#1 Updated by Chad Heuschober almost 7 years ago
+#1 Updated by Chad Heuschober about 7 years ago

 +1 to this.
 Much like duplicating an issue, duplicating a wiki template (with retention of the parent!) would be a fantastic help.